Written by Divinity Nutra, Updated on July 18, 2022

 What is BioPerine?

-The trademarked version of piperine that you’ll see listed on the best turmeric supplement fact panels is called BioPerine, manufactured by Sabinsa Corporation.
+The trademarked version of piperine that you’ll see listed on many turmeric supplement fact panels is called BioPerine, manufactured by Sabinsa Corporation.
 Directly on their website, they reference a study that increased curcumin’s absorption by 20 times using a 2,000 mg dose of curcumin with only 20 mg of BioPerine.
-(7)
+(4)

 This result is just one study of many.
 In this article, we’ll discuss the science and research surrounding piperine’s ability to enhance turmeric absorption.
 We will also cover breakthroughs identifying alternative methods to make curcumin more bioavailable.